 When you enter into a contract with your local Texas electricity company, both parties are responsible for holding up their end of the agreement.
-Electricity providers must give reliable electric service and customers must pay their bill in a timely fashion for this utility service.
+Electricity providers must give reliable electric service, and customers must pay their bill in a timely fashion for this utility service.
 If the customer is unhappy with the service they are receiving, they may seek out other retail electric providers in the area.
-And if a customer cannot pay their bill on time, amongst other violations of their service contract, the electricity provider has the right to shut off their service.
+And if a customer cannot pay their bill on time, amongst other violations of their service contract, the provider has the right to shut off their electricity service.
 Payless Power offers insights regarding electricity shut off laws in Texas so that customers can avoid the burden and cost of electricity disconnection.

--Give the utility customer at least 10 day’s notice before sending a disconnection notice.
+-Give the utility customer at least 10 days’ notice before sending a disconnection notice.

 -Allow the customer to make a payment arrangement if they are qualified or offer a deferred payment plan during summer or winter weather moratoriums.

 -Following an electrical disconnection notice, provide information on energy assistance provider organizations that can help pay the energy customer’s overdue energy bill.

 Learn more about when your Texas utility company does and does not have the right to service disconnection, and how to get electric service reconnected below.

 -How the customer’s deposit will be applied to your overdue changes.

 -How the customer can make payment arrangements for your overdue bill.

--Government relief program(s) that assist low income customers.
+-Government relief program(s) that assist low-income customers.

 -How the provider will go about collecting customer’s unpaid charges if they don’t pay the overdue bill or the deferred payment arrangement before the electricity shut off date.

 Disconnecting Electric Service with Prior Notice

-- Failure to pay utility bill on time or contact provider about making a deferred payment by the date of disconnection.
+-The customer’s failure to pay utility bill on time or contact provider about making a deferred payment by the date of disconnection.

-- Non-payment of a required deposit.
+-There is non-payment of a required deposit.

-- Use electricity service in a way that interferes with the service of others or the operation of nonstandard equipment.
+-The use of electricity service in a way that interferes with the service of others or the operation of nonstandard equipment.